Weaving Worldsheet Supermultiplets from the Worldlines Within: Conclusions

-\item Sections~\ref{s:1} demonstrates that some worldsheet supermultiplets depicted by topologically inequivalent Adinkras are nevertheless equivalent, by adapting the analogous worldline supermultiplet isomorphism of Ref.\cite{r6-3}.
+\item Sections~\ref{s:1} demonstrates that some worldsheet supermultiplets depicted by topologically inequivalent Adinkras are nevertheless equivalent, by adapting the analogous worldline result of Ref.\cite{r6-3}.
 Corollary~\ref{c:EquivA} specifies the appropriate conditions for this isomorphism.

 \item In turn, Section~\ref{s:2} constructs inequivalent splits of the same doubly even linear block code, producing inequivalent \sDE-codes, and whereby the same $(p,q)$-Adinkra is made to depict distinct worldsheet supermultiplets.

-\item At least for some of the cases where the same $(p,q)$-Adinkra depicts distinct supermultiplets since the respective \sDE-codes are inequivalent even-splits of the same \DELB-code, Section~\ref{s:2} also constructs an isomorphism between the corresponding supermultiplets.
-This too is an adaptation of the worldline supermultiplet isomorphism of Ref.\cite{r6-3}.
+At least some of such distinct supermultiplets however may be shown to be equivalent by adapting the analogous worldline result of Ref.\cite{r6-3}.

 \item Ref.\cite{rGH-obs} observes that, as a necessary avoidance of the obstruction defined for its ``twin theorems~2.1 and~2.2'', ambidextrous off-shell supermultiplets of ambidextrous supersymmetry must have at least three levels\ft{Ref.\cite{rGH-obs} also notes that the only fully off-shell supermultiplets with only two levels may exist: ({\bsf1})~in worldline supersymmetric systems where this obstruction is void, ({\bsf2})~in {\em\/unidextrous\/} $(p,0)$- and $(0,q)$-supersymmetric systems on the worldline, and {\em\/perhaps\/}, ({\bsf3})~in higher-dimensional systems with $s$ space and $t$ time dimensions where $(s{-}t)=0\,\text{mod}\,8$.
 The analysis herein fully agrees.}, \ie, their component (super)fields must have at least three distinct, adjacent engineering dimensions\cite{rCRT,r6-1}.
 Herein, we see this to follow as an elementary consequence of Adinkra tensor products, as defined in Constructions~\ref{C:pxq>pq} and~\ref{C:RxR}, and exemplified in Sections~\ref{s:(3,1)} and~\ref{s:(2,2)}; for and ambidextrous supersymmetry, $p\neq0\neq q$ and $\fR_+\neq\Ione\neq\fR_-$ in these constructions.
 Since the minimal level of $\fR_\pm\neq\Ione$ is two, the minimal level of $(\fR_+\otimes\fR_-)/\ssC$ cannot, by construction, be less than three; see\eqs{e:22x22}{e:B242} for a simple illustration.